18F/jekyll-oembed/README.md

+# jekyll-oembed

-# oEmbed plugin for jekyll that creates an `oembed` liquid tag
+oEmbed plugin for jekyll that creates an `oembed` liquid tag

 ## Installation